Table of Contents

 Wi-Fi Access Point Tab

-rCell 300 supports up to 16 clients connected to the Wi-Fi Access Point.
+rCell 300 can support up to 16 clients connected to the Wi-Fi Access Point.

 Supported regions are limited to USA and Canada.